deep-entertainment/safehouse/design/locations/kitchen.md

 An invisible door in the foreground leads back to the [living_room](../ambients/living_room.md).
 The [door_storeroom](../items/door_storeroom.md) in the back leads to a store room, but is locked.

+There's a window here and we see the root of a tree in the garden.

 We need a night and a day variant.

 ## SFX